Please note Eco Approach is the new home to all business clients click here to visit the site or Login

 Sourcing and Purchasing

 Sourcing and purchasing are critical components of the procurement process in EPC projects.
 This phase involves identifying and acquiring the materials, equipment, and services necessary to execute the project as per design specifications.
 The initial step is to evaluate potential suppliers based on criteria such as cost, quality, reliability, and compliance with industry standards.
 Establishing strong relationships with trusted suppliers is crucial, as it can lead to better terms and timely delivery of essential components.
 Once suppliers are selected, purchasing involves negotiating contracts that clearly define terms, conditions, and timelines.
-Effective purchasing strategies help manage costs and reduce the risk of supply chain disruptions.
-Procurement teams must also coordinate closely with engineering and construction departments to ensure that the acquired materials meet the project’s technical requirements and are delivered on schedule.
+Effective purchasing strategies help manage project costs and reduce the risk of supply chain disruptions.
+Procurement teams must also coordinate closely with engineering and construction departments to ensure that the acquired materials meet the project’s technical requirements and project objectives.
 Proper sourcing and purchasing practices are vital for maintaining project momentum, preventing delays, and ensuring that resources are utilised efficiently and economically.

 Supplier Management